abishekatp/stylers/README.md

 # Styler
+- Scoped css solution for Rust web frameworks which follows component like architecture.
-- This repo has draft implementation of style parser. **Note:It does not check any css rules.**
+- This repo has draft implementation of style parser. **Note:It does not check any css rules yet.**
 - Currently It has one macro named style! which will parse the css text, add random classname for all the selectors. this random class name will be same all selectors in same component.
-As of now we will save all of them into a css file which is named same as component name passed to the style macro.
+As of now we will save all of them into a css file which is named same as component name passed to the style macro. **Note:All the component names in one package must be unique(Or user have to use unique string literal in the style macro.**

 ## Leptos Example